 May contain errors — check source documents for definitive information.

-This Bill would require the government to ensure that patients arriving at hospital A&E do not spend more than 12 hours there before being admitted, transferred for care elsewhere, or discharged.
-It also requires the government to publish proposals to end A&E care being provided in corridors or other spaces not designed for care.
-The goal is to speed up patient flow and improve safety and dignity in A&E departments.
+This bill would require the Secretary of State to ensure that patients spend no longer than 12 hours in an accident and emergency (A&E) department from arrival to admission, transfer for further care, or discharge.
+It also requires the Secretary of State to publish proposals to end A&E care being provided in corridors or other spaces not designed for care.
+The measure is framed as a broader set of connected health objectives aimed at improving emergency care.

 Generated 21 February 2026